smothers/meteor-webpack/README.md

-Meteor pacakge to build your application using Webpack.
+Seemlessly integrate Webpack with the Meteor build system.

+Build your application with his assets.
 Use hot module replacement (HMR) in development mode.
+Optimize the code in production mode.

 To try different examples or setup a new project, you can use the [kickstart projects](https://github.com/thereactivestack/kickstart).

 # How does it work?
-Every JavaScript files (.js) and CSS import files (.import.css) will be ignored by Meteor except webpack.conf.js.
-This is the file  that will be configuring your build process.
-You need one for the server and one for the client.
+Every JavaScript files (.js) and CSS import files (.import.css) are ignored.

-One little difference is you don't need to specify the ouput or setup the hot module replacement (it will automatically in development).
+It looks for the `webpack.conf.js` file on the server and on the client.
+The config file will be adapted depending if you are in development (add hot module replacement) or production mode (optimize the code) and build it on memory.
+Then, it sends the result to Meteor and continue the build process.

 Here is an example of a webpack.conf.js: